monotykamary/think-tool-mcp/README.md

-# Think Tool MCP Server
+# Think Tool MCP Server (Simplified)

-A Model Context Protocol (MCP) server for logging, reviewing, and managing thoughts.
-This server exposes a single tool suite for structured reasoning, step-by-step analysis, and thought management—ideal for AI agents needing to log and review their internal reasoning.
+A Model Context Protocol (MCP) server implementing the `think` tool as described by [Anthropic](https://www.anthropic.com/engineering/claude-think-tool).
+This server provides a dedicated space for an AI agent to perform structured thinking during complex tasks, improving reasoning and decision-making.

 ## Overview

-This MCP server provides tools to log thoughts, review the thinking process, clear the log, and get statistics about the session's thoughts.
+This simplified MCP server provides only the `think` tool.
+It allows an AI agent to log its reasoning process without affecting external state or retrieving new information.
+This implementation is based on the concept outlined in Anthropic's engineering blog post on enhancing agentic tool use.
+This specific think tool uses the adapted SWE-Bench version.

 It is designed for use with Claude Desktop or any MCP-compatible client.

-## Available Tools
+## Available Tool

-The server provides the following tools:
+The server provides the following tool:

-1. **think**: Log a thought (with timestamp) to the session.
+1. **think**: Use the tool to think about something.
+It will not obtain new information or make any changes to the repository, but just log the thought.
+Use it when complex reasoning or brainstorming is needed.
    - Parameters:
-     - `thought` (required): The thought to log.
-Should include structured reasoning, step-by-step analysis, or any mental process.
-Strictly record the source URL after each piece of evidence for citation.

-2. **get_thoughts**: Retrieve all recorded thoughts in the session.
-   - Parameters: None

-3. **clear_thoughts**: Clear the session's thought log.
-   - Parameters: None

-4. **get_thought_stats**: Get statistics about the thoughts recorded in the session.
+     - `thought` (required, string): A thought to think about.
-   - Parameters: None
+   - Input Schema:
+     ```json
+     {
+       "type": "object",
+       "properties": {
+         "thought": {
+           "type": "string",
+           "description": "Your thoughts."
+         }
+       },
+       "required": ["thought"]
+     }
+     ```

 ## Setup